A Local’s Guide to Travel in the Algarve, Portugal

 With just 500,000 inhabitants and a relatively tiny proportion of Portugal’s total land mass, it is disproportionately important to Portugal’s economy and tourism sector.

-This is one of the warmest regions in Europe and with around 300 sunny days per year, it may be the sunniest place on the continent.
+This is one of the warmest regions in Europe and with around 300 sunny days per year, it may be the sunniest place on the continent!

-A brief history of the Algarve
+A brief history of the region

 Visiting the Algarve is your chance to discover some of Portugal’s most interesting history and to experience firsthand the changes this country and region have seen over the centuries.